 My father loved fried parsnips, so we planted them every year.
 The sandy soil of our garden plot meant that we had to dress it with composted manure from my grandfather’s farm, and I suspect that Dad spread extra on that part of the garden where the parsnip seeds would be planted.
 Parsnips do well in sandy soil with plenty of compost to hold moisture and provide nutrients.

 When October arrived, Mom or Dad would dig a couple of parsnips “to see if they were ready.”
-If they were sweet, fried parsnips would begin appearing on the table a couple of times a week.
+If they were sweet, fried parsnips would begin appearing on the table every week.
 If they still tasted more like carrots, we would wait for harder frosts to turn more parsnip starch into sugar.
 I don’t remember that we left the parsnips in the ground through the winter, but Dad and I dug some after the top inch or two of soil was frozen.
 Parsnips need frost to ripen properly and are often left to overwinter in the ground where winter is less severe than in northern Wisconsin.

 Though many people are unfamiliar with them today, parsnips were one of the premier root vegetables in Europe and the United States until the middle of the nineteenth century.
 The wild ancestor of the parsnip is found in many parts of Europe and Asia and was cultivated by the Greeks and Romans over 2,000 years ago.